Anima Mundi (event)

-Anima Mundi is a competitive Brazilian video and film festival devoted exclusively to animation, held every July in the cities of Rio de Janeiro and São Paulo, Brazil.
+Anima Mundi was a competitive film festival in Brazil, devoted exclusively to Animation.
+It was usually held every July in Rio de Janeiro, with smaller side editions in São Paulo and Belo Horizonte.
+Started in 1993, the festival ended in 2020 due to lack of funding and government support.

 History

 The first edition of Anima Mundi happened in 1993, in Rio de Janeiro.
 The festival was created by a group of animators and filmmakers who wanted to raise awareness about animated productions and films in Brazil.

 The sessions

 The festival sessions consists of five different types: